 12.1 Major and Minor Offenses

 The provisions of the Code of Conduct shall be divided into major and minor offenses.
 A second violation of the same minor offense within a period of twenty-four (24) months of a final disciplinary action shall be treated as a major offense.
+No

 12.2 Sanctions, Generally